sao-concept/odin-recipes/README.md

 # odin-recipes
-A basic recipe website project
+This is a basic recipes website project to kickstart my web development journey.
+I look forward to building something amazing.